One things for certain, I sure as hell won’t be winning any ‘Mother of the Year’ awards following this past fortnights cock-ups.

 Firstly there was the boxer skirt incident which I’m not entirely sure whether J did at home or at school.
 Either way he somehow managed to rip almost every seam on a pair of his beloved Angry Birds boxer shorts, turning them into what appeared to be an extremely short skirt.
 He then modelled his rags through the kitchen whilst notifying me that he required an ‘underwear update’.

 It was only when I went through his underwear drawer to check how many sets of boxer briefs were required for said update that I realised my poor son had been wearing ‘tight pants’ for some time as most of his underwear was at least two years below his age range!
-I have since ordered a few pairs of pants to cover both his arse and mine!
+I have since ordered a few pairs of pants to cover both his backside and mine!

 Then there was E and the marker mishap which whilst being amusing was a trifle tedious to remove, that and a tad embarrassing to endure during the school pickup.
 E had somehow located a couple of marker pens within her classroom and had given herself a full set of makeup including eyeliner, eyeshadow, blusher and lipstick which I’ll give her her due was in coordinating colour schemes and did appear fairly neat.